Kidnap and ransom insurance: Coverage

 The policies also typically pay for the fees and expenses of crisis management consultants.
 These consultants provide advice to the insured on how to best respond to the incident.
 Even the most basic training for people traveling to dangerous places is not easily provided or is not obtained by small to mid-sized companies.

 Intended audience

-The policies may be written to cover high-profile companies, non-governmental organizations, C-Suite level executives or similar strategic individuals, or individuals who represent a local or multinational organizations.
+The policies may be written to cover high-profile companies, non-governmental organizations, C-Suite level executives or similar strategic individuals, or individuals who represent local or multinational organizations.
 Some policies include kidnap prevention training.

 Underwriting considerations

 The major factors insurance underwriters weigh when considering a kidnap and ransom policy include the country of residence for the insured, the type of industry of the insured, revenue of the insured, and the travel patterns of any employees who may be covered by the policy.

 Problems

 One of the known paradoxes of K&R policies is that those who have them are often not aware, as it can be provided by an employer hoping to protect the company's assets.
 It is believed that an employee with knowledge of his K&R policy might begin to act differently, or even collude in his own kidnap for fraudulent purposes.

 In 2010, criminal gangs were believed to make $500 million a year from kidnap and ransom payments.